kylerove/pediatricurologybook/_chapters/03-20_voiding-dysfunction.md

    2. Avoid excessive gas from overloading with fiber; gas is just as detrimental as constipation and results in distention of the gut
    3. Fiber supplementation without water leads to worsening of the constipation
 2. Anticholinergics or Terazosin or Doxazosin
-   i.
-Dry mouth or memory problems can be due to anticholinergic medications.
-Watch for constipation becoming worse with anticholinergics ii.
-Dizziness and fatigue due to alpha blockers can be prevented by ensuring patients hydrate and increase salt intake.
+   1. Dry mouth or memory problems can be due to anticholinergic medications.
+Watch for constipation becoming worse with anticholinergics
+   2. Dizziness and fatigue due to alpha blockers can be prevented by ensuring patients hydrate and increase salt intake.
 3. Evaluate for neuropsychiatric problems and treating accordingly
    1. SSRIs can be associated with irritability and suicidal thoughts
    2. Sympathomimetics for ADHD can lead to tightening of the bladder neck and potential negative effects on flow rates and even dysuria.
 Weight loss and constipation are associated with sympathomimetics.